Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: Introduction

-Neural Quantum States (NQS) \cite{carleo2017solving, sharir2022neural, chen2024empowering, doi:10.1073/pnas.2122059119, GOLDSHLAGER2024113351, levine2019quantum}, due to their inherent flexibility in representing wave functions in second-quantised formalisms, offer a compelling alternative to some of these challenges.
-In particular, their variational foundation provides us with controlled approximation errors through parameter optimisation \cite{lange2024architectures}.
-Additionally, variational Monte Carlo provides us with a favourable computational scaling \cite{yokoyama1987variational}, especially advantageous for multi-orbital scenarios.
-The rapidly developing field of NQS shows promising trends toward a unified and scalable impurity solver \cite{ma2024quantum, cao2024vision}.
-Nonetheless, impurity solvers based on NQS must address specific requirements, such as handling irregular hopping patterns that demand arbitrary orbital interactions and ensuring numerical stability and consistency.
-Accurately calculating observables from the optimised wave function further introduces additional methodological challenges.
+Neural Quantum States (NQS) \cite{carleo2017solving, sharir2022neural, chen2024empowering, doi:10.1073/pnas.2122059119, GOLDSHLAGER2024113351, levine2019quantum,yu2024solving}, due to their inherent flexibility in representing wave functions in second-quantized formalisms, offer a compelling alternative to some of these challenges.
+In particular, their variational foundation provides us with controlled approximation errors through parameter optimization \cite{lange2024architectures}.
+Additionally, variational Monte Carlo provides a favorable computational scaling \cite{yokoyama1987variational} especially for multi-orbital scenarios.
+Specifically in this work, we adopted the recently proposed hidden pfaffian ansatz, which has a proven scaling of $O(N^2)\sim O(N^3)$ \cite{chen2025neural} with N the number of sites.
+The rapidly developing field of NQS shows promising trends toward a unified and scalable impurity solver \cite{cao2024vision}.
+Recent works \cite{ma2024quantum} incorporated the QiankunNet NQS method with DMET and applied successfully to calculate the ground state properties of atomic systems.
+Nonetheless, impurity solvers based on NQS must address specific requirements such as handling irregular hopping patterns that demand arbitrary orbital interactions and ensuring numerical stability and consistency, which are required for a robust solver embedded in the QE self-consistency workflow.
+Accurately calculating observables from the optimized wave functions further introduces additional methodological challenges.